ArcadiaPower/connect-react/README.md

 ### HoC implementation

-We provide an HoC strategy in case you are using class components.
-Note that this implementation is still leveraging hooks under the hood.
-See [/examples/hoc.js](./examples/hoc.js) for the full example.
+We provide a HoC strategy in case you are using class components.
+Note that this implementation still leverages hooks under the hood.
+See [/examples/hoc.js](./examples/hoc.js) for the full example with callback functions defined.
+Note the required configuration options [below](#config-options)

 ```javascript
 import { withUtilityConnect } from '@arcadia-eng/utility-connect-react';